Sermons

 4 March 2020

 “Sticks and stone may break my bones but names will never hurt me.”
 Do you remember that saying?
-I asked my year 10 students if they had heard it before, and most hadn’t.
-Apparently, it’s no longer a part of the collective memory of our culture.
-Which is probably just as well, because we all… Read more
+I asked my year 10 students if they had heard it before,… Read more

 Year A – 1st Sunday in Lent – Resisting temptation